The Best Glazed Ham Roast – A Perfect Holiday Meal

 - Serve with creamy mased potatoes, a green goddess salad, loaded potato salad, old fashioned cranberry sauce, a green bean casserole, the best candied yams, soft sourdough rolls, maple roasted butternut squash or your favorite sides!

-the best glazed ham recipe with a glaze that caramelizes and creates a crispy exterior for any special occasion!
-Whether you have a spiral ham, boneless ham, bone-in ham, fresh ham, or any other type of ham, this recipe will deliver the juiciest, most flavorful results.
+The best glazed ham recipe with a glaze that caramelizes and creates a crispy exterior for any special occasion!
+Whether you have a spiral ham, boneless ham, bone-in ham, fresh ham, this recipe will deliver the juiciest, most flavorful results.

 Ingredients